in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

 ### JpaRepository

-JpaRepository (Defined in Spring Data JPA) is the JPA specific Repository interface.
+JpaRepository (defined in Spring Data JPA) is the JPA-specific repository interface.

 ```java
 public interface JpaRepository<T, ID extends Serializable>
 		extends PagingAndSortingRepository<T, ID>, QueryByExampleExecutor<T> {
 ```

-We will now use the JpaRepository to manage the User entity.
-Below snippet shows the important details.
+We will now use the JpaRepository to manage the user entity.
+The below snippet shows the important details.
 We would want the UserRepository to manage the User entity which has a primary key of type Long.

 ```java
 package com.example.h2.user;